Petarlo/Professional-README-Generator/gen/README.md

   Here are the instructions and examples for usage...
 1.ghghghgh 2.klklklklklklk 3. etc

   ## Licenses
-    This project is covered under the GPL license. <br> To learn more about what this means, click the license button at the top.
+  This project is covered under the GPL license.
+  To learn more about what this means, click the license button at the top.

   ## How to contribute
   You can contribute to this project by emailing your ideas.